June 27th, 2024

 Over 80,000 customers across 150+ cities on WP Engine platform are using intelligent servicing to deliver secure, scalable digital experiences on the Global Edge Network, taking advantage of WordPress open-source technology and expansive developer community.

 Global Edge Security (GES) offers enterprise-grade network edge security built specifically to secure your WordPress site.
 It comes with DDoS protection and a Web Application Firewall (WAF) with built-in expert rule sets from Cloudflare to automatically protect you against new and emerging threats.
-The approach is multifaceted and works to harden security at the edge while adding strategic layers of security where you’re most vulnerable.

 Some features of WP Engine’s Global Edge Security (GES) powered by Cloudflare include;